No one ever plans to fail.

 We can’t promise screening rules will be easy or simple.
 And some wonder if we need more rules to fix the issue.

 But in the bulk of these cases, companies failed in similar ways.
-They launched the background check before getting it OK’d by the applicant.
+They launched the background check before getting it OK’d by the candidate.
 Or they didn’t provide a written copy of a completed background check.

 Pick a partner you trust